 Once Sherwood West is brought into the UGB, the next steps for riparian and other habitat areas subject to Metro Title 13 and Statewide Planning Goal 5 will be to analyze specific resources; make determinations about their significance; conduct an Economic, Social, Environmental and Energy Consequences (ESEE) analysis; and adopt plans for resource protection through the Sherwood Comprehensive Plan and Development Code.
+The Concept Plan maps show mapped Title 13 habitat areas; however, the extent of protected resources could change based on future analysis and planning.

-Figure 25.
+Figure 24.
 Sherwood West Trails and Open Space Network